Avalara/candidate-project-ui/README.md

 - In the sample JSON change `email` to your email
 - Click **Execute**
 - See response JSON below that and note the `"accountDetailsEmailedTo": "your_email@example.com"`
-- Click the https://sandbox.admin.avalara.com/ link in your email, log in with your username and temporary password, and reset your password
+- Click the https://sandbox.admin.avalara.com/ link in your email, log in with your username and temporary password, and reset your password.
+Do not use any of your personal passwords!

 **Step 2:**
 Build a UI that meets the requirements given to you by your recruiter.
 You have two dependencies: